VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="sleeping-eating-&-showering"></a>Sleeping, Eating, & Showering

-We will have sleeping rooms (434 for females, 462 for males) on the fourth floor of the building with sleeping bags, so bring a pillow!
+We will have sleeping rooms (434 for females, 462 for males) on the fourth floor of the building with sleeping bags, so bring along a pillow!

 Free food and drink will be provided.
 If you have any dietary restrictions, please confirm with an organizer or volunteer before getting meals.
 Those with dietary restrictions will eat first, so please be there early if you need special accommodation.